Ed1123/100-days-of-code/r2-log.md

 **Today's Progress**: It was a bussy day.
 I did some advancements, though.
 I created the tests for the problem.
 Now I know how to capture the output in pytest to use it as part of the test.
 I'm missing the larger test with a file provided.

 **Thoughts:** Manage to do a lot today.
 I'm proud of myself.
 Feeling good again.

+### Day 23: May 17, 2020 (Reading for hash_substring)

+**Today's Progress**: I finished testing the hash_chains problem and submited it.
+Also started with the hash_substring problem.
+I have to implement the Rabin-Karp's algorithm.
+For that I needed to review the book chapter about it cause I left behind some important details.

+**Thoughts:** Even thoug I haven't done much today I'm ok beacause it is what I chosed to do.
+I had a good day.